KyralnBoyle/DAT505/README.md

 ## How to Load

 To load simply clone this repository or save it to your desktop, Open the code and documents in ATOM or what your preferred code reader is.
-Start a live server, with atom you can access one through packages, and that is all, everything will load up and enjoy the calming effects the whole scene has to offer.
+Start a live server, with atom you can access one through packages, and that is all, load in **chrome** to enjoy the sound, also enjoy the calming effects the whole scene has to offer.

 How to find ATOM live server: